-2.1.1 We will not consider as a complaint or any expression of dissatisfaction which relates to:
+2.3 We will not consider as a complaint or any expression of dissatisfaction which relates to:

-- Matters already being dealt with by the Housing Ombudsman service. - A first-time customer service request.
-It's important we have an opportunity to provide a response or resolve our customer's issues. - Liability issue that is subject to an insurance claim. - Where we are advised that legal action has begun, we will continue to manage through the complaints process until confirmation of legal action has been received. - An anti-social behaviour (ASB) or Tenancy Management case that has not yet reached resolution, unless the complaint concerns the management of the case.
-We will manage cases of neighbour disputes or complaints of ASB through our ASB case handling process. - The level of rent or service charge that is being charged (unless wrongly applied). - Disagreement with a decision we have made where there is another procedure to involved in the decision, such as a dispute about service charges, successions or right to repair. - Where the complaint is being pursued in an unreasonable manner - A matter that was not raised within 6 months of its occurrence or has already been fully considered. - \circ $\,$ A complaint that falls under the Alliance Homes unacceptable behaviour policy - 2.1.2 If Alliance Homes determines that a complaint falls under any of these categories, we will provide a detailed explanation setting out the reasons why the matter is not suitable for the complaints process and will advise of the right to take that decision to the Ombudsman.
+- Matters already being dealt with by the Housing Ombudsman service that has already gone through the Alliance Homes complaints process. - A first-time customer service request.
+It's important we have an opportunity to provide a response or resolve our customer's issues. - Liability issue that is subject to an insurance claim. - An anti-social behaviour (ASB) or Tenancy Management case that has not yet reached resolution, unless the complaint concerns the management of the case.
+We will manage cases of neighbour disputes or complaints of ASB through our ASB case handling process. - The level of rent or service charge that is being charged (unless wrongly applied). - Disagreement with a decision we have made where there is another procedure involved in the decision, such as a dispute about service charges, successions or right to repair. - Where the complaint is being pursued in an unreasonable manner. - A matter that was not raised within 12 months of its occurrence or has already been fully considered.

+- A complaint that falls under the Alliance Homes unacceptable behaviour policy. - 2.3.1.
+If Alliance Homes determines that a complaint falls under any of these categories, we will provide a detailed explanation setting out the reasons why the matter is not suitable for the complaints process and will advise of the right to take that decision to the Ombudsman.